ReikoMori/RResearchProject1/PA1_template.md

----
-title: "Reproducibility Project"
-author: "axelle.cb"
+# Reproducibility Project
+axelle.cb
-date: "Sunday, April 19, 2015"
+Sunday, April 19, 2015
-output: html_document
----

 **INTRODUCTION**
 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
 These type of devices are part of the "quantified self" movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.